PoisotLab/ms_networkary_classifiers/reviews/01_mee/reviews.md

 performances as well as provide a basis for discussing the ‘biasing’ approach adopted in the article

+> This is an excellent suggestion - I have added a discussion of this article at TODO

 L80: Please check the bracketing around the Jordano, 2016a,b reference

+> Fixed

 L134: perhaps specify why grid exploration was performed on logit(x) transformed values, and add that logit(x) = -10 corresponds to e.g. skill or bias close to zero, and 10 is close to one

+> This is an excellent suggestion - fixed.

 L135: could you add a reference to the statement that connectance of ]0,0.5] is within the range of typical connectance in empirical food webs

+> TODO

 L170: Intuitively I would think that the norm would be to use as much data as one can spare to train models, before validating on the remaining testing data.
 Could you add a motivation for using a 30/70 and not a 70/30, training/testing split

+> I have added a discussion of the specific reasons at TODO

 L171-172: Please spell out the B’s in B(6,8) and B(2,8), e.g.: “[…]
 beta-distributions with alpha-parameter values of 6 and 2, and beta parameter values of 8, for vi and hj, respectively”

+> Fixed

 L168-179: Would it be possible to include a figure showing how interactions depend on the combination of infectiousness rate for e.g. 5 levels of the